An analytic model for gravitational collapse of spherical matter under mixed pressure: Model of gravitational collapse of thick matter shell

 Our goal is to determine the form of the function $h(r)$ for given parameters $\Delta, m$ and $F(x)$.
-We do this for the matter at the interface specified by $F=1$ to satisfy an equation of state such that \be P(r) = w\rho(r), \ee where $w$ is a constant, $\rho(r)$ is the density, and $P(r)$ is the pressure the matter at the interface receives.
+We do this for the matter near the interface specified by $F=1-\epsilon$ with $\epsilon$ a small parameter to satisfy an equation of state such that \be P = w\rho, \ee where $w$ is a constant, $\rho$ is the density, and $P$ is the pressure the matter at the interface receives.
 As seen from \eqref{densityPressure} the pressure in the equation of state can be generally composed of the radial component and the angular one.
-In the following subsections, we determine $h(r)$ in a couple of cases for $P(r)$ to be composed only of the angular component, only of the radial component, and of their mixture in order.
+In the following subsections, we determine $h(r)$ in a couple of cases for $P$ to be composed only of the angular component, only of the radial component, and of their mixture in order.